How To Calm Hypervigilance & Stop Feeling On High Alert

 EMDR helps to calm the nervous system and reduce the ongoing effects of hypervigilance.

-It does this by changing how your memories are stored in your brain.
-This helps to dim the intensity of past memories, giving you greater capacity to process traumatic events without an overwhelming psychological response.
+This can help to dim the intensity of past memories, giving you greater capacity to process traumatic events without an overwhelming psychological response.

 Since EMDR doesn’t require you to talk or think a lot about what happened to you, it may feel less overwhelming than other approaches used to treat trauma.